FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/system_users_zos.md

 > **Note**
 >
-> An APF allows an installation to identify system or user programs that can use sensitive system functions.
+> Note: An APF allows an installation to identify system or user programs that can use sensitive system functions.